-ACE Learning Centers are required to use the ACE Network to support their educational mission.
-The Internet connection is used in a variety of ways – from supplying broadband to the classroom or learning lab to deliver educational curriculum, to providing a backup system for the campus or administration, to being a mobile connection when students or administrators are at home or on the move.
+ACE Learning Centers are required to use the ACE network to support their educational mission.
+The internet connection is used in a variety of ways – from delivering educational curriculum to the classroom or learning lab, to providing a backup system for the campus or administration, to a mobile connection when students or administration are at home or on the move.

 Continuing education is in our name and our charter, and we maintain our focus by championing Learning Centers that go beyond the standard curriculum taught in schools.

 ALPHA PARENT CENTER / ACE LEARNING CENTER

 OAKLAND INTERNATIONAL HIGH SCHOOL / ACE LEARNING CENTER

 OXFORD DAY ACADEMY/ACE LEARNING CENTER

 SAN FRANCISCO INTERNATIONAL HIGH SCHOOL / ACE LEARNING CENTER

 KALW AUDIO ACADEMY / ACE LEARNING CENTER

 Located at: Cindy Avitia High School, 1881 Cunningham Avenue, San Jose, CA 95122